PetoLau/jekyll-now/_posts/2016-11-12-Forecast-electricity-consumption-with-similar-day-approach-in-R.md

 ##  - attr(*, ".internal.selfref")=<externalptr>
 {% endhighlight %}

-Extract IDs with a whole length (105408).
+Not every ID has all measurements during the observed year.
+So extract IDs with a whole length (105408).
 This is necessary to facilitate further work with time series.

 {% highlight r %}
 count_ID <- DT[, .N, ID]